Frustrated in Christian Calling?

 4. But sometimes, God wants us to choose what to do next in our calling!

-• Therefore, if you don’t hear a specific direction from God about your calling, He’s probably giving you the freedom to choose!
+- You: If you don’t hear a specific direction from God about your calling, He’s probably giving you the freedom to choose!

-5. It’s normal—and faith stretching—to realize that your dream for Christian calling is impossible.
+5. It’s normal—and faith-stretching—to realize that your dream for Christian calling is impossible.

-• Regardless of whether God directs you to your calling or gives you the freedom to choose, there will be many aspects of your calling that you cannot accomplish yourself.
+- Regardless of whether God directs you to your calling or gives you the freedom to choose, there will be many aspects of your calling that you cannot accomplish yourself.

 6. You’ll need to make plans to grow in specific ways into your next Christian calling role.

-• Every time God changes your calling role or increases the scope of your calling, you’ll need to figure out how to grow your current skills and/or learn new ones.
+- Every time God changes your calling role or increases the scope of your calling, you’ll need to figure out how to grow your current skills and/or learn new ones.

-• You'll also need to grow to the next level in your uniquely personal relationship with God, so that you'll have the wisdom and grit to persevere at that next level.
+- You'll also need to grow to the next level in your uniquely personal relationship with God, so that you'll have the wisdom and grit to persevere at that next level.

-• You will not be able to transition successfully into a new role or a higher level of your current role without significantly increasing your growth and grit.
+- You will not be able to transition successfully into a new role or a higher level of your current role without significantly increasing your growth and grit.

-• What common threads do you see running through all of your past and present Christian calling roles?
+- What common threads do you see running through all of your past and present Christian calling roles?

 Please Share!